How to Build a House on a GH₵1,000 Salary: Ghanaian Inventor Explains

-• Ghanaian inventor Nana Okuoba Akomea has openly shared how Ghanaians earning just ₵1,000 a month can start building their dream home
+• Inventor Nana Okuoba Akomea has shared how Ghanaians earning just GH₵1,000 a month can start building their dream home

-• He stated that careful planning and consistent saving are essential to making the building process manageable
+• He stated that careful planning and consistent saving were both essential to making the building process manageable

-• He added that making the most of small unexpected incomes can help accelerate progress toward owning a home
+• Akomea added that making the most of small unexpected incomes can help accelerate progress toward owning a home

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Nana Okuoba Akomea, a great inventor from the Okuoba Kingdom, has shared some simple tips for Ghanaians earning around ₵1,000 a month who dream of owning a home.
+Nana Okuoba Akomea, an inventor from the Okuoba Kingdom, has shared some simple tips for Ghanaians earning around GH₵1,000 a month who dream of owning a home.

 Nana Okuoba Akomea, Ghana, Building, East Legon, Accra, Home.

-Ghanaian inventor shows how ₵1,000 can start your dream home.
+Inventor, Nana Okuoba Akomea, shows how Ghanaians can start their dream home with only GH₵1,000.
 Image credit: Freepik & Adweeno

 Source: UGC

-His advice is resonating with many young people struggling with high rent prices that make it difficult to buy property.
+His advice has resonated with many young people struggling with high rent prices that make it difficult to buy property.

-Nana Okuoba says building a house isn’t as hard as many people think.
+Nana Okuoba stated that building a house was not as hard as many people think.

 Read also